PrevailUgah/PrevailUgah/README.md

  ..then down you go⚓
 </summary>
 <p>
+  📺Profile Views📺
  ![Visitor Count](https://profile-counter.glitch.me/{prevailugah}/count.svg)

-### I am a student of **ALX** and **HOLBERTON SCHOOL**, studying _Software Engineering_.
+### 📍I am a student of **ALX** and **HOLBERTON SCHOOL**, studying **Software Engineering**.
-I enjoy being around smart and playful people😂
+🏷️ I enjoy being around smart and playful people😂

-I eat alot..🍝🍩🍰 and drink coffee☕ that is justified,i'm a programmer😅
+🏷️ I eat alot..🍝🍩🍰 and also drink coffee alot☕ that is justified,i'm a programmer😅
-**Fact**: For some reason i don't like "**C**" that much😓
+🏷️ **Fact**:  For some reason i don't like "**C**" that much😓
-I'm a **NIGERIAN** 🇳🇬
+🏷️ I'm a **NIGERIAN** 🇳🇬
-I love learning
+🏷️ I love learning
-I love people that can see my mistakes and correct me.
+🏷️ I love people that can see my mistakes and correct me.

-Looking forward to working in a company, where i can put my skills to practise.
+🎁Looking forward to working in a company, where i can put my skills to practise.

-lastly, i love meeting new people and making friends, so please reach out to me via my ..
+🏷️lastly, i love meeting new people and making friends 💬 so please reach out to me via my ..
- <b>Gmail</b>: prevailbugah@gmail.com
+ ✉️ <b>Gmail</b>: prevailbugah@gmail.com
- <b>Outlook</b> : prevailugah@outlook.com
+ 📩 <b>Outlook 📩</b> : prevailugah@outlook.com
-or via my social accounts below.
+  📲or via my social accounts below.
 Lets get to know each other.

-That is all about me for now😴
+That is all about me for now😴💤
 </p>

 </details>